bhklab/CervixRadiomics/README.md

 The code is organized as follows:

-- **train:** Contains data, notebook used to generate final signature.
+- **train:** Contains data, notebook used to generate the final signature.
 Multiple potential signatures were tested using CV of training set.
-A final model using an ensemble of 100 sets of 2 radiomics features was extracted as final signature
+A final model using an ensemble of 100 sets of 2 radiomics features was extracted as final signature.
+Run "Radiomic_Signature.ipynb" in a jupyter notebook to generate the results.
 - **archive** Scripts for any extra analysis conducted.
 - **validation:** Validates the generated signature on an internal PMH cohort.